List of birds of Seychelles: Finches, euphonias, and allies

 Finches are seed-eating passerine birds, that are small to moderately large and have a strong beak, usually conical and in some species very large.
 All have twelve tail feathers and nine primaries.
 These birds have a bouncing flight with alternating bouts of flapping and gliding on closed wings, and most sing well.
+Yellow-fronted canary was introduced to Assumption in April 1977 and became established on the island.
+However, birds died out for unknown reasons around 2000.